learn-co-curriculum/javascript-hand-written-templates/README.md

 </div>
 ```

 Great!
-Now we have another comments, so let's go ahead and get back in that HTML and add it.
+Now we have another comment, so let's go ahead and get back in that HTML and add it.

 ![frustrated Jordan](http://i.giphy.com/LJ1XTfxW60Luw.gif)

 Yeah, just kidding.
 I'm not going to make you do that.
-Editing comments directly in the HTML is obviously unsustainable, for a lot of reasons, not the least of which is that were *definitely* not giving every visitor to our blog the ability to directly edit our HTML, but also, we have better things to do with our lives.
+Editing comments directly in the HTML is obviously unsustainable, for a lot of reasons, not the least of which is that we're *definitely* not giving every visitor to our blog the ability to directly edit our HTML, but also, we have better things to do with our lives.
 We have at least a dozen episodes of the Bachelorette to catch up on, we don't have time for this.

 Let's make JavaScript do the work for us.